Leary throws 2 TDs, No. 23 NC State holds off Louisiana Tech

 Louisiana Tech: The Bulldogs’ first two losses of the season came by a combined three points and they were in another close defeat this time.
 Louisiana Tech is 4-48 all-time against Top 25 opponents.

 N.C.
-State: The Wolfpack are 4-0 in home games this year, but the last two victory have come down to needing a defensive stop on the final play.
+State: The Wolfpack moved to 4-0 in home games this year, but the last two victories have come down to needing a defensive stop on the final play.
 Last week, it was a double-overtime upset of Clemson.

 POLL IMPLICATIONS